LelioAD/EQM/humanitarianalliance.md

 Modern presidential candidates usually spend over $100 million on election staffing and campaigns.
 This creates a barrier for entry in many cases.

-The urgency of the 2024 election season is enough to warrant volunteers in the absence of a fully funded campaign team, while other teams building profitable projects that, once profitable, can pay the political administration retroactively.
+The consequences of U.S. elections are enough to warrant volunteers in the absence of a fully funded campaign team, while other teams build profitable projects that, once profitable, can pay the political administration retroactively.

 Through organized efforts, we can work together online and in person, launch marketing campaigns through social media and other mediums, and engage with voters in-person in every county.